 - Consider an existing software application/system rather than purchasing new systems, with the possible exception of a Human Resources Information System (HRIS) that is end-of-life or non-existent.
-However, if the existing system is end-of-life and it would be less expensive to select a new application, the preferred option would be to procure a new system; - Harmonize the existing systems of the current three hospitals (LH, RVHS, TSH) to the two resultant hospital corporations post-integration to the greatest extent possible; - Maintain functionality that is in place (i.e. no loss of functionality or systems at a hospital site as a result of integration); - Assume that the RVHS Ajax Pickering site will adopt LH systems, unless LH does not have the functionality (e.g. staff scheduling or obstetrical information system); - · Biomedical equipment harmonization and integration has not been included in this analysis; and, - Costs are high-level estimates, and as a result, an independent third party analysis is recommended to further refine these estimates.
+However, if the existing system is end-of-life and it would be less expensive to select a new application, the preferred option would be to procure a new system; - Harmonize the existing systems of the current three hospitals (RVHS, TSH, LH) to the two new hospital corporations post-integration to the greatest extent possible; - Maintain functionality that is in place (i.e. no loss of functionality or systems at a hospital site as a result of integration); - Assume that the RVHS Ajax Pickering site will adopt LH systems, unless LH does not have the functionality (e.g. staff scheduling or obstetrical information system); - Biomedical equipment harmonization and integration has not been included in this analysis; - Costs are high-level estimates, and as a result, an independent third party analysis is recommended to further refine these estimates; and, - Allow for flexibility in planning to be able to adapt to the Minister's endorsement of the Panel's recommendation to realign Scarborough into the Toronto LHIN in the future.

-Costs have been allocated to the same categories contained in the Information Management & Information Technology Investments report to enable the LH RVHS Integration.
+Costs have been allocated to the same categories contained in the Information Management & Information Technology Investments to enable the RVHS TSH Integration.